-Carlisle Bay is a small crescent shaped bay and natural harbour on the west coast of Barbados.
+Carlisle Bay is a crescent shaped bay and natural harbour on the west coast of Barbados.
 As the main harbour adjoining the capital city Bridgetown, Carlisle Bay was once full of merchant vessels, particularly those of the British.
 Today you'll find catamarans and luxury yachts anchored here.

 Carlisle Bay is named after the Earl of Carlisle, James Hay, who was Lord Proprietor of Barbados in the 1600's.
 The bay lies in the heart of a UNESCO World Heritage Site.

 The marine park located at Carlisle Bay is a favourite spot for scuba diving and snorkeling.
 There are 6 shipwrecks in the bay, which attract an adundance of marine life such as tropical fish, sea horses, rays, octopus, turtles and eels.
 Wrecks range in depth from 12ft to 55ft.

 The calm waters and soft sandy beaches of Carlisle Bay at Browne's Beach make this the perfect place for sunbathing and swimming.